Push to make Child Victims Act permanent

 ALBANY, N.Y.
-(NEWS10)–Assemblymember Linda Rosenthal is the sponsor of the Child Victims Act which passed in 2019.
-The law provided a two-year lookback window for those sexually abused as child to sue their abuser
+(NEWS10) — Assemblymember Linda Rosenthal is the sponsor of the Child Victims Act, which passed in 2019.
+The law provided a two-year lookback window for those sexually abused as a child to sue their abuser

-She has authored a bill to make the legislation permanent, by getting rid of the statue of limitations in New York.
+She has authored a bill to make the legislation permanent by getting rid of the statute of limitations in New York.

 “The fact is, you might not be ready to come forward, so why should reaching the age 55 dictate that your chance of justice in the court is eliminated?”